filecoin-project/fvm-starter-kit-deal-making/README.md

 ### Option B: Use the generate-car tool locally

-Another option is to use the [`generate-car`](https://github.com/tech-greedy/generate-car tool, written in the language Go, and included as a submodule within the hardhat kit.
-This tool was included in this repo when we cloned it.
-If you are currently in the fevm-hardhat-kit directory, run these commands to switch into the proper directory and build the tool:
+Another option is to use the [`generate-car`](https://github.com/tech-greedy/generate-car) tool, written in the language Go, and included as a submodule within this repo.

+If you are currently in this repo's directory, run these commands to switch into the proper directory and build the tool:

 ```
-cd tools/go-generate-car
+cd generate-car
 make build
 ```